Mercedes-Benz W154: 1938

 Three weeks after the French Grand Prix came the second race of the European Championship, the German Grand Prix.
 Four W154s were entered and they took the first four positions on the starting grid; von Brauchitsch took pole position from Lang, Seaman and Caracciola.
 At the start, Lang took the lead but on lap three his car's spark plugs oiled up and he had to make an emergency pit stop.
 Shortly afterwards, team manager Alfred Neubauer brought Lang into the pits so that Walter Bäumer, a reserve driver for Mercedes-Benz, could take over.
 Lang's mechanical problems allowed von Brauchitsch to take the lead.
 Meanwhile, Caracciola had been struggling with abdominal pain and stopped on lap ten to allow Lang to take over his car.
 Von Brauchitsch came in for his second pit stop on lap sixteen, followed by Seaman in second position.
 During von Brauchitsch's pit stop, a mechanic spilt fuel over the car which was then ignited by a spark from the car's exhaust pipe.
 This allowed Seaman to exit the pits in the lead of the race.
 When his car's fire had been extinguished, von Brauchitsch also left the pits, only to crash his car later during the lap.
 Seaman continued on to win the race, followed by Lang in Caracciola's car.
 Lang's car, being driven by Bäumer, retired from the race with engine problems.

-Following the French Grand Prix, Mercedes-Benz travelled to Italy to contest two non-championship races - the Coppa Ciano at Montenero and the Coppa Acerbo at Pescara.
+Following the French Grand Prix, Mercedes-Benz travelled to Italy to contest two non-championship races on each side of the Italian coast - the Coppa Ciano at Montenero (Livorno) and the Coppa Acerbo at Pescara.
 For the Coppa Ciano, Caracciola was entered in an experimental car with a larger saddle tank and a shorter tail section.
 Pole position went to Carlo Felice Trossi in a Maserati 8CTF, but he retired on lap eight with engine troubles.
 Caracciola retired due to a punctured fuel tank, leaving von Brauchitsch to win from Lang.
 After the race, von Brauchitsch was disqualified for receiving outside assistance, which left Lang as the winner.
-At the Coppa Acerbo, Mercedes-Benz failed to win the pole position for the second race in a row; Tazio Nuvolari took pole position for Auto Union.
-In the race, Nuvolari retired when his differential broke, leaving Caracciola to win.
+At the Coppa Acerbo, Mercedes-Benz failed to win the pole position for the second race in a row; Tazio Nuvolari took pole position in an Auto Union Type D. In the race, Nuvolari retired when his differential broke, leaving Caracciola to win.
 The two other W154s of von Brauchitsch and Lang retired with engine problems.
 Lang's car caught fire after a conrod severed the fuel pipe to his car's engine; the fire burnt away all of the aluminium bodywork.